Why Stanford University? Facts About Stanford University

 Given the seriousness of Stanford's academic performance, you may wonder "Is Stanford fun?”
 Fortunately it is.
 Sports and extracurricular activities are popular on Stanford campus.
 Ramona Shelburne shares her double life enjoying the best of both worlds — the fun and academic parts of the university.

-Having described Stanford as an institution “...which has probably the best combination of academics and athletics in the nation.”
+She describes Stanford as an institution “...which has probably the best combination of academics and athletics in the nation.”
 She goes on to discuss the importance of integrating academic and social experiences.

-“If student-athletes want nonathletes to take us seriously, we have to take ourselves seriously.
+“If student-athletes want non-athletes to take us seriously, we have to take ourselves seriously.
 We have to step up academically and branch out socially…” she states.
 These reflections illustrate not only the fun aspect of Stanford student life but also the meaningful experiences that shape its community.

 3. Jessica Jackley, MBA ’07, & Kiah Williams, BS ’07